3

 – Guillaez

-Mar 12, 2020 at 0:18
+Commented Mar 12, 2020 at 0:18

 • I think you need to try a little harder.
 Please take the time to try to understand the text that you linked to.
 They tried to explain what they did there.
 Now it may be that you don't understand every part of what they are trying to explain.
 That's fine.
 Then you can ask a specific question.
 But just asking people to write an even more elaborate text in case you might take the time to read it this time seem a little lazy to me.
-Mar 13, 2020 at 9:07
+Commented Mar 13, 2020 at 9:07

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.